aczi0/KasterSite2/exampleSite/content/english/_index.md

   enable: true
   title: How it works
   content: "**Kaster** cuts down the implementation cost and need for expert modeller
-    by providing a low-code operations modelling tool, allowing your planners to design digitally your operations.
+    by providing a no-code operations modeling tool, allowing your planners to design digitally your operations.
 By integrating to your systems, the tool will be able to optimize your production plans and make your planning more robust by having real-time decision support and scenario recommendations."